Tsimwi/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/Tsimwi/PROTOCOL.md

 Server : The message is parsed and treated.
 Client : The response is read and printed on the terminal.
 ### What is the syntax of the messages?
 How we generate and parse them?
 The message is a string containing numbers and operators.
-The way the server does the parsing is to be determined.
+The server reads the message character by character and check if the message is valid or not.
 ### Who closes the connection and when?
-The server closes the connection as soon as it finished sending its response.
-The client can close the connection when it received all the data.
+The client closes the connection whenever it finished sending requests.
+As soon the server receives the closure, it does the same.